• LDA-NOC clear

 Indira Nagar / Aliganj₹14,000-₹22,000₹22,000-₹32,000₹25,000-₹40,000

-On a ₹50 lakh 2-BHK flat in Gomti Nagar Extension, ₹22,000 per month rent equals an annual yield of 5.28% gross — about 3.5% after maintenance, society fees, repairs and a vacancy buffer.
 A bare plot rents for nothing.
-But — and this is the part most flat-pushers skip — a ₹17.5L plot at Estone Infra appreciates at 18% per year, which is ₹3.15 lakh of unrealised gain in year one alone.
-That is six times the net annual rent on a ₹50L flat.
-The plot just delivers it as capital appreciation, not as cash.
+Zero.
+But.
+A ₹19.99L plot at Estone Infra appreciating at 18 percent a year is ₹3.6 lakh of unrealised gain in year one alone.
+That's about six times the net annual rent on a ₹50L flat.
+The plot just delivers the gain as capital appreciation, not as a monthly cheque.
 Paisa ek hi hai, dekhne ke do tarike hain.

-Financing — 80% LTV plot loan vs 90% on flat
+Financing, 80% LTV plot loan vs 90% on flat

 ParameterFlat home loanPlot loan